py-sdl/py-sdl2/doc/tutorial/pygamers.rst

 pygame.cdrom
 ^^^^^^^^^^^^
 PySDL2 does not feature any CD-ROM related interfaces.
-They were removed in SDL2 and mule does not provide its own facilities.
+They were removed in SDL2 and PySDL2 does not provide its own facilities.

 pygame.Color
 ^^^^^^^^^^^^